 2.21 - The Science, Policy and Economics of Decarbonization

-In a far-reaching conversation, Dr. Sergey Paltsev talks to Tucker about the outcomes of the Glasgow summit, coordinated action to decarbonize the planet, financial risks associated with climate change and the different types of energy needed to stabilize the climate.
+In a far-reaching conversation, Dr. Paltsev talks to Tucker about the outcomes of the Glasgow summit, coordinated action to decarbonize the planet, financial risks associated with climate change and the different types of energy needed to stabilize the climate.

 Listen